combines elements of Trap, Skeet and Sporting Clays.

 Make sure you bring enough shells to the line!

-All times are subject to change due to weather.
+All times are subject to change due to weather and volunteer availability.

 Other times are available upon request.
 Special group requests can be accommodated.